godsonj64/Image_Style_Transfer/README.md

 - **Feature Extraction**: Extracts various features such as brightness, contrast, hue, saturation, vibrance, color moments, and color coherence vector (CCV) from the images.
 - **Style Transfer**: Applies the style of the reference image to the target image using histogram matching.
 - **Image Enhancement**: Enhances the processed image by adjusting brightness, contrast, and color.
+- **Highlight and Shadow Control**: Fine-tunes shadows and highlights for better exposure.
+- **Vignette Effect**: Adds an optional vignette for creative styling.
 - **Visualization**: Plots the reference image, original target image, and processed target image along with their respective features.

 ## Requirements